How The Wellness Way - Mason approach can help you reclaim rhythm in a dysregulated world

 Ensure good hydration: plenty of high-quality water + electrolytes.

-Compression garments: lower extremity gradient compression or abdominal binders can reduce venous pooling.
+Compression garments: lower-extremity gradient compression or abdominal binders may help reduce venous pooling for some patients.

-Movement strategies to promote venous return: calf/leg pumps, crossing legs when standing, shifting weight, etc (especially when standing a long time).
+Movement strategies that may promote venous return: calf and leg pumps, crossing legs when standing, shifting weight, etc. (especially when standing a long time).

 3. Nutrition + metabolic support